 When you tap the product into the lid, less is more.
-There should be such a small amount of product in the lid that you'd swear it isn't going to provide any coverage what so ever.
+There should be such a small amount of product in the lid that you'd swear it won't provide any coverage.
 Think of the cinnamon sprinkles on top of a latte -- and then use even less than that.
 That amount will cover one side of your face.

-What we tend to do with this kind of foundation (or at least what I'm guilty of!) is this: We swipe our brush into the product, buff it on -- there's not nearly enough coverage and all the redness is still coming through.
-So we swipe more product onto the brush, slap it on... and you can still see the redness on your cheeks, still don't have enough coverage, so we pick up some MORE, slap it on, et.
+What we tend to do with this kind of foundation (or at least what I'm guilty of!) is this: We swipe our brush into the product, buff it on -- there's not enough coverage and redness is still showing through.
+So we swipe more product, slap it on... still don't have enough coverage, so we pick up some MORE product.
 By then the foundation looks heavy and terrible, and within an hour or so it's slid off your face and you're left with nothing.

-OK, so instead of spending three or four minutes doing what I just outlined above, what you want to do is spend that same amount of time buffing in a TINY amount.
-Once you do that, you can go back in for another teensy amount and add more if you need more coverage.
+Instead of spending three or four minutes doing what I outlined above, what you want to do is spend that same amount of time buffing in a very small amount.
 This foundation actually works by virtue of truly buffing it in, not by adding more product.
-Most of the time when I provided lessons for clients in the BE boutique, their foundation pot lasted them almost a year -- or four to five months for the women that used more for total-full coverage.
+If you need more coverage, go back for a little more but on the second layer, again, less is more and keep buffing.
+Most of the time when I provided lessons for clients in the BE boutique, their foundation pot lasted them almost a year -- or four to five months for the women that used more for total coverage.

-So you just want to tap a teeny amount into the lid, and buff-buff-buff.
+So you want to tap a teeny amount into the lid, and buff-buff-buff.
 You may have a brush that came with your foundation if you bought a starter kit but honestly, I don't think it matters.
-If you want very light coverage, the fluffy Real Techniques powder brush is great with this foundation.
-If you want fuller coverage, just use any brush that has tightly packed denser bristles -- the Real Techniques buffing brush is one example of this kind of brush.
+If you want light coverage, the fluffy Real Techniques powder brush is great with this foundation.
+If you want fuller coverage, just use any brush that has tightly packed denser bristles such as the Real Techniques buffing brush.

 As for concealing, Bare Minerals sells a separate concealer but I don't think you need it.
 In fact, one of the reasons I enjoy this foundation is that I don't need any concealer with it (aside from the Maybelline Fit Me, which I use under my eyes).
 I'm talking about concealer for acne, redness or in my case, Rosacea on my cheeks.
-Using any good dense concealer brush (the kind that look like flat paint brushes), pick up a tiny amount of your BE foundation.
-Now "stamp" it over your redness or blemishes.
+Using any good dense concealer brush, pick up a tiny amount of your BE foundation.
+Now stamp it over your redness or blemishes.
 You'll want to do this before you use the foundation all over and by doing this, you'll need even less foundation all over because your complexion is already evened out.
 This foundation actually works REALLY well as a concealer (except for undereyes).

 The only other tips I have are as follows.